 The Transfer and Durable Power of Attorney forms are the only Vantage forms that require original signatures.

-If received prior to 2:00pm local Arizona time, you will be notified via email the same day.
-You will be notified the next business day for any forms received after 2:00pm local Arizona time.
+You will be notified via email the next business day for any forms received.

 Once Vantage has received all transaction documents in good order, your check request will be completed within 72 hours.
 You can expect to receive an email confirmation once your request has been processed.